etims1/etims1.github.io/_posts/2015-10-03-pre-reveal-look-at-sol.markdown

 ####Analysis

-HiRez's aim with Sol is to create a multi-role, Basic Attack focused Mage. [sentences about her abilities, and how they have achieved this]
+HiRez's aim with Sol is to create a multi-role, Basic Attack focused Mage.

 > "... she would not be a traditional mid lane Mage, but rather have flexibility in a number of different roles." - HiRez Dev Q&A

-Sol is set up to be quite the Pusher.
+Sol is set up to be an "exceptional" Pusher.
+This is mostly due to her Passive, Unstable Manifestation, which introduces the concept of Heat.
+As Sol uses her abilities (+10% Heat) and Basic Attacks (+5% Heat) she builds up Heat.
+For every 3% Heat she gains an additional +1% Magical Power and +1% Attack Speed.
+When she reaches 100% Heat her Basic Attacks deal +50% Damage.
+Additional Magical Power, Attack Speed and Damage will allow her to melt towers.

 > "Her in-hand damage versus towers is exceptional once her passive reaches full Heat, making her great for pushing" - HiRez Dev Q&A

-She likely has High Sustain due to a self-heal (and damaging) ability, Radiance.
+Sol will likely have High Sustain due to a self-heal (and damaging) ability, Radiance (1).

+#####Heat

+Heat increases by +10% per ability and +5% with Basic Attacks.
+With the cooldown times of 15/10/15/90 it will take Sol approximately 45 seconds to get up to 100% Heat using only her four abilities (1/2/3/4, 1/2/3, 1/2/3).
+However Heat decreases oer time, so it will likely take at least a few seconds longer than 45 seconds.

 ***